imdavi/ImmVisServerPython/docs/tutorial_add_new_feature.md

 }
 ```

-Our function will be called `GetCorrelationMatrix`, will receive an `Empty` parameter and will return a `CorrelationMatrix` (that will be described on the next step.)
-If you need to receive other parameters instead of `Empty` please refer to the other existing functions about how to create custom parameters for your function.
+We will call our function `GetCorrelationMatrix`,  making it receive an `Empty` parameter and return a `CorrelationMatrix`.
+If you need to add other parameters than `Empty`, please refer to the other existing functions to create custom parameters for your case.
+We also recommend visiting the gRPC documentation mentioned earlier.

 3. Create the `CorrelationMatrix` and `CorrelationMatrixRow` messages at the end of the proto file (`proto\immvis.proto`):
 ```proto